-\To be discussed and considered by the Life Insurance & Financial Planning Committee on April 16, 2021.
+\Adopted by the Life Insurance & Financial Planning Committee on April 16, 2021, and the Executive Committee on April 18, 2021.

 \Sponsored by Asw.
 Maggie Carlton (NV) and Rep. Wendi Thomas (PA)

 WHEREAS, deciding to donate an organ to someone else is one of the most selfless, difficult decisions anyone could ever make; and